fmbot-discord/docs/docs/commands/whoknows.md

 - To manually update your records for the whoknows commands.

+### When **not** to use:

+- If your `.fm` command is showing the wrong song / not showing what you're listening to on Spotify.
+See related [FAQ entry](/faq/#commands-are-showing-the-wrong-songs-its-not-showing-what-i-listen-to-on-spotify).

 ### Things to note:

 - Commands that use your plays will also update you automatically or just get their information directly from last.fm.
 Manually updating only makes sense if you don't appear properly in whoknows.